silentstranger5/blog/content/posts/sdl/building-graphics-library.md

 Given lines, it's quite easy to implement rectangles.
 Before we proceed, let's add a new enum into `graphics.h`.
-We'll use it to denote *drawing mode*: outlined or filled.
+We'll use it to denote a *drawing mode*: outlined or filled.

 ```c
 enum {LINE, FILL};